andrewblackmon/culture/benefits.md

 **Paid parking**

 Santa Monica is a crowded city, and parking in the area can be somewhat of nightmare.
 Almost all parking near our office locations is paid parking lots.
-For anyone on the team who's working out of the Santa Monica offices, you'll be reimbursed for your parking or LA public metro transportaion costs of up to a max of $10 per day.
+For anyone on the team who's working out of the Santa Monica offices, you'll be reimbursed for your parking or LA public metro transportation costs of up to a max of $10 per day.

 We hope this helps to make your commute and parking woes a little less painful.